Chris worked with IMBA from 2016-2018.

 “Before Trail Labs, I’d never considered activation and promotion an integral part of establishing a trail network.”

-Registration is now open for IMBA’s second Trail Labs, October 23-25, 2018, in Bentonville, AR.
+Register Now for IMBA’s next Trail Labs, October 23-25, 2019, in Bentonville, AR.
 Space is limited to the first 40 registrants.
 We kindly request that you send no more than two people from your community so we may welcome representatives from all across the U.S.

 Not a community official?
 Encourage your local city leaders to attend.
 You can still make significant steps toward becoming a mountain biking community.